justinateku/eku-accessibility-docs/README.md

 ## Questions?

-If you have any questions or need further assistance, please reach out to one of the following individuals:
+If you have any questions or need further assistance, please email [web@eku.edu](mailto:web@eku.edu).

-* Justin Sovine: justin.sovine@eku.edu
-* Cameron Fields: cameron.fields@eku.edu
-* Anthony Newman: anthony.newman@eku.edu